LoganAMorrison/Hazma/docs/source/usage.rst

                 return self.__dnde_xx_to_pipig(eng_gams, Q)

-Note the the second ``__dnde_xx_to_pipig`` is an unvectorized function, which is not to be used and ``dnde_xx_to_pipig`` is a vectorized function, allowing us to pass a vector of photon energies all at once.
-Next, we implement the spectrum functions which will produce the FSR and decay
+Note the the second ``__dnde_xx_to_pipig`` is an unvectorized function, which is not to be used by the user and ``dnde_xx_to_pipig`` is a vectorized function, allowing us to pass a vector of photon energies all at once.
+Next, we implement the spectrum functions which will produce the FSR and decay spectra:
-spectra:

 .. code-block:: python